quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 monaca clone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Clones a project from Monaca Cloud.
-Firstly, it will display a list of all projects you have in Monaca Cloud.
-Then, you will need to input a number representing a project you want to clone into a specified directory on your local PC.
+Firstly, it will display a list of all projects you have on Monaca Cloud.
+Then, use the arrow keys to select the project you want to clone.
+Next, input the directory path for the cloned project and wait for project files to be downloaded.

 .. note:: If you clone a project into your local PC from Monaca Cloud, the cloned project keeps cloud synced information.
 In other words, if you make changes to this project locally and upload (using :ref:`monaca_upload`) them to Monaca Cloud, they will overwrite older files of the same project.